-You’re involved with the wrong guy: a boss, a married man, a teacher or coach at school, or your friend’s boyfriend.
+You’re secretly involved with the wrong guy: a boss, married man, teacher or coach at school, or your friend’s boyfriend.
+You know it’s an unhealthy relationship.
 You can’t talk about him with your friends or family.
 These tips for dealing with secret unhealthy relationships will help you break free.

 Are you thinking about ending this relationship?
 Read How to End a Toxic Love Affair Before it Ruins You.

 I was inspired to offer tips on how to deal with a secret relationship because of a comment from one of my “She Blossoms” readers.
 “I spent the whole weekend with three of my closest friends,” she said, “and I couldn’t talk about my secret relationship.
 I’m in love with a man I can’t talk about, and it’s killing me.”

 In this article, you’ll learn why secret relationships are unhealthy, how they affect your life, and what the long-term damage is.
 These insights alone can help you move on!
 I’ll also share tips for breaking free and write a follow-up article on healing after a secret relationship ends.